pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 <http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/>

-12. In the **Kubernetes Dashboard** sign in window, choose the appropriate sign in method:
+12. In the **Kubernetes Dashboard** sign in window, choose the appropriate authentication method:

 - To use a cluster Kubeconfig access credential file: select **Kubeconfig**, navigate to your \<local filepath\>/.kube directory and select the config file.
 Click **SIGN IN**.